 When you’re just starting your business, you can select the type of business entity that best suits your needs and goals.
 The five main choices are sole proprietorship, partnership, limited liability company (LLC), S corporation, and C corporation.
 The one you select depends on various factors, including:

 - Payroll issues — including payroll taxes, fringe benefits, and the opportunity for deferred compensation

 - Whether the business operates in more than one state

 - Exit strategies

-2. Sheltering profits
+2. Sheltering Profits

 When businesses are successful, how can owners minimize taxes and/or extract profits with little or no taxes?
 There are various legal strategies that can be used.

-3. Rewarding employees
+3. Rewarding Employees

 Businesses can also enable employees to pay for certain personal expenses on a pre-tax basis.
-This doesn’t cost the company anything other than modest administrative costs, but can save employees plenty.
+This doesn’t cost the company anything other than modest administrative costs, and can save employees plenty.
 For example, businesses can set up flexible spending accounts for employees to pay for unreimbursed medical expenses and dependent care costs from their wages without being taxed on them.